-If you're looking to cool off in summer you'll find popular swimming spots nearby, with Maroubra Beach and Malabar Beach located at the beginning and end of Boora Point walking track.
+If you're looking to cool off in summer you'll find popular swimming spots nearby, with Maroubra Beach and Malabar Beach located near either end of Western Escarpment walking track and Boora Point walking track.
 And nature lovers will find several species of wildlife and protected vegetation, including the critically endangered eastern suburbs banksia scrub.

 ANZAC Rifle Range

 The eastern section of Malabar Headland National Park is subject to closure when the adjacent ANZAC Rifle Range is in use.
 This is the largest rifle range in the southern hemisphere and is headquarters to the New South Wales Rifle Association.
 Please check all safety messages and alerts before visiting.

 Get back to nature on Western Escarpment walking track in Sydney's Malabar Headland National Park, near Maroubra.
 This short track through native heat...

 Explore spectacular coastline views in Malabar Headland National Park on Boora Point walking track.
 Only 30 minutes from Sydney city, you’ll find epic...

 Volunteer for bush regeneration at Malabar Headland in south-east Sydney.
 Join one of the 2 groups that meet regularly in this national park.
 Meet lik...

 Sign up to our Naturescapes e-newsletter which is packed with information, new products, experiences and events in NSW national parks.
 Your next park adventure starts here.